 - Food – Stetson eats Wellness Core Grain Free dog food one cup twice a day.

 - Water – It’s going to be hot this week.
 I’m bringing plenty of water for Stetson and for me!

 - Food Bowl – We’ll be bringing one of Stetson’s special slow feeder dog bowls.

 - Water Bowl – We’re bringing our Tazlab travel water bowl.

 - Travel Water Bowl/Bottle – We’ll have Archer’s travel water bottle during the trip.
 Sorry Archer…

 - Travel Crate – One of our latest purchases.
-We could have used our midwest metal crate, but they are a bit on the heavy side so we opted for a cloth travel crate instead.
+We could have used our MidWest Life Stages Double Door Crate w/ Divider, but they are a bit on the heavy side so we opted for a cloth travel crate instead.
 You’ll probably see a review in the weeks following the BlogPaws conference.

 - Dog Toys – Stetson is not big on toys, but he will play with them from time to time.
 There will be no shortage of toys given away at BlogPaws, but we’ll bring a couple of Stetson’s favorites on the trip.